kushalbhatia/duplicate-files/README.md

 15. Find out how long the program takes to run from start to finish

-16. Return unique sorted dictionary (only keys - complete_file_paths) of duplicates
+16. Return unique sorted dictionary keys (complete_file_paths) of duplicates